How can we prepare today to do the jobs of the future?

 “Up to 50 percent of work activities or tasks are at risk.
 However, it is important to understand that education and skills are not the same thing.
 Education is important, but increased emphasis on abilities to undertake tasks is crucial,” Tobin notes.

 Akselrod explains the difference between skills and competencies, saying, “Skills are specific, routine, task-oriented and are at risk of automation, when competencies are the combination of skills, knowledge, and ability needed to successfully perform tasks.”
-Competencies play a significant role in preparing job seekers for the workplace of the future.
+Plus, competencies will play a significant role in preparing job seekers for the workplace of the future.

-She also emphasizes that in addition to a significant increase in technology-driven work, we need to consider that 85 percent of the jobs of the future have not been invented yet.
-A flexible mindset in the face of such rapid change will be invaluable.
-Those without a commitment to lifelong learning and skill development will be left behind.
-In the workplace of the future, employers will increasingly value transferable soft skills.
+Additionally, we need to consider that 85 percent of the jobs of the future have not been invented yet.
+In the future, it will be invaluable to have a flexible attitude.
+As a result, those without a commitment to lifelong learning and skill development will be left behind.
+In the workplace of tomorrow, employers will increasingly value transferable soft skills.

 What kind of mindset and competencies will be needed in the future workplace?